sentora/sentora-core/etc/apps/webmail/skins/elastic/README.md

     frame.
 We do this e.g. for mail preview or contact preview.
 Plugins should use _action=add* or _action=create* or _nav=hide in the frame URL if the navigation should be hidden, which is the case when you create a content object.

+- Dark mode:
+    In dark mode html element will have `dark-mode` class assigned.
+    It is possible to disable dark mode using less variable `@dark-mode-enabled`.
+    Option `dark_mode_support` in meta.json controls addition of the mode switch in the menu.

 KNOWN ISSUES